aviadmini/kotlin-arangodb-driver/README.md

 ## Kotlin ArangoDB driver
 A wrapper over [arangodb-java-driver](https://github.com/arangodb/arangodb-java-driver) that adds a good amount of Kotlin syntax sugar

+### Usage

+You need to include arangodb driver dependency, e.g.:<br>
+`implementation("com.arangodb:arangodb-java-driver:6.18.0")`

+If you are using async extensions, you also need to include `kotlinx-coroutines-jdk8` package, e.g.:<br>
+`implementation("org.jetbrains.kotlinx:kotlinx-coroutines-jdk8:1.6.4")`

 ### License

 ```